Setup Survey Block

 First, create a new application of type Default to provide the survey.

 In the application, create a series of variables to hold the questions and answers for your survey.
-In the example below, question1 and question2 hold the question that the survey asks the caller, and survey_iAnswer1 and survey_iAnswer2 holds the answer from the caller.
+In the example below, question1 and question2 hold the question that the survey asks the customer, and survey_iAnswer1 and survey_iAnswer2 holds the answer from the customer.

 Designer also provides standard variables, which you can view in the System Variables tab, that you can use if your company uses standard reporting.
 For example, instead of using survey_iAnswer2 to hold the feedback score for the agent, we could instead use survey_iAgentScore.